 NORMAN'S BAY - This is another potential site offering longer term mooring, during trials.
 You can see Eastbourne in the distance.
 The Southern Queen pleasure cruiser was launched near here.

 HASTINGS - Even further east, we have the largest beach launched fishing fleet in the world.
 Together, these facilities give the Elizabeth Swann team many options during development and trials in the lead up to a Channel Crossing.
 Eastbourne also has the Sovereign Harbour, where the inner marina facilities are not accessible, but where the outer harbour can accommodate the Swann.

 The Cleaner Ocean Foundation works to help protect the "seven seas" from pollution and the effects of anthropogenic global warming.

 We are building a consortium of partners and suppliers for the Elizabeth Swann project.
 Please contact Mrs Briggette Dusart (Managing Trustee) or Jameson Hunter:

-You need not operate in the marine sphere to join in this adventure, merely share an interest in conserving the oceans, as a responsible corporation (for example).
+You need not operate in the marine sphere to join in this adventure, merely share an interest in conserving the oceans.

 This website is Copyright © 2023 Jameson Hunter Ltd - an equal opportunities company.